microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraUser.md

 2b450b8e-1db6-42cb-a545-1b05eb8a358b New user    NewTestUser@contoso.onmicrosoft.com Member
 ```

-This example demonstrates how to retrive users for specific string from Microsoft Entra ID.
+This example demonstrates how to retrieve users for specific string from Microsoft Entra ID.

-This cmdlet gets all users that match the value of SearchString against the first characters in DisplayName or UserPrincipalName .
+This cmdlet gets all users that match the value of SearchString against the first characters in DisplayName or UserPrincipalName.

 ### Example 4: Get a user by userPrincipalName
 ```powershell
 PS C:\>Get-EntraUser -Filter "userPrincipalName eq 'jondoe@contoso.com'"
 ```